opensas/openshift-play2-computerdb/README.md

-Play framework 2 computer-database sample application with mysql
+Play framework 2 scala computer-database sample application with mysql
 ============================

-This project just takes the computer-database sample project and modifies it to work with mysql database.
+This project just takes the computer-database sample project, scala version, and modifies it to work with mysql database.

 It's main purpouse is to demonstrate how to deploy a play framework 2 application on openshift.